DashCon

 DashCon (originally titled Tumbl-Con USA) was a fan convention catering primarily to users of the blogging platform Tumblr, with a particular emphasis on fandoms.
 Held over the weekend of July 11, 2014, at the Renaissance Schaumburg Convention Center Hotel in Schaumburg, Illinois, the inaugural convention quickly became infamous for allegations of mismanagement and corruption among organizers, an alleged abrupt demand by the hotel for an upfront payment of cash for use of its facilities, and celebrity guests being forced to drop out of the convention after they were informed by the hotel that they would be responsible for paying for their rooms.
 A small ball pit placed in one of the halls became a meme after organizers offered attendees an "extra hour" in the pit (along with raffle and concert tickets) as reimbursement for a canceled panel.

 Organizers for DashCon initially stated they would hold a second DashCon in 2015 despite the issues faced by the inaugural edition, but officially announced via Tumblr post in September 2014 that DashCon LLP would be dissolved and have all its assets liquidated, meaning they would not hold a second convention.
 The post also denied claims that a similarly themed convention, Emoti-Con, was a re-branded DashCon.

+In 2025, a similarly themed convention named DashCon 2, organized by a team unrelated to the 2014 convention, was held in Toronto.
+This event was considered a success.

 Concept

-DashCon was originally announced in mid-2013 under the name Tumbl-Con USA, as a convention catered to users of the blogging platform Tumblr, and was touted as the "largest gathering of Tumblr users to date".
-The convention was to focus on works that had developed significant followings among Tumblr users at the time of its conception, such as Doctor Who, Sherlock, Supernatural and the podcast Welcome to Night Vale.
+DashCon was originally announced in mid-2013 by 15-year-old Tumblr user Lochlan "Nessie" O'Neil under the name Tumbl-Con USA, as a convention catered to users of the blogging platform Tumblr, and was touted as the "largest gathering of Tumblr users to date".
+The convention was to focus on works that had developed significant followings among Tumblr users at the time of its conception, such as Homestuck, Doctor Who, Sherlock, Supernatural, and the podcast Welcome to Night Vale.
 The convention raised money through ticket pre-orders, along with a crowdfunding campaign on Indiegogo.
 Prior to the start of the convention, the name of the event was changed to DashCon (alluding to the site's dashboard feed) to indicate that it was not officially associated with Tumblr.